Cangjians/libcangjie/README.rst

 For more details, refer to `the documentation`_.

-Development, happens `on github`_, and stable release tarballs will be available when we reach that point.
+Development happens `on github`_, and stable release tarballs will be available when we reach that point.

 .. _the documentation: Sorry, not written yet. :(